r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 # Embedding the jsPsych Simple Reaction Time Task into Qualtrics

-Let's start from [the original jsPsych Simple Reaction Time Task](https://www.jspsych.org/tutorials/rt-task/) and embed it to qualtrics.
+<font color=red>**WARNING!!
+This tutorial series is based on version `6.x` of jsPsych.
+Due to extensive changes in jsPsych 7.x and above, many things in this tutorial may not work with jsPsych v7.x and above.
+You can get [jsPsych v6.3.1 (the last jsPsych 6.x release) from here](https://github.com/jspsych/jsPsych/releases/download/v6.3.1/jspsych-6.3.1.zip).
+Here, I used `v6.1.0`, which is not much different from `v6.3.1`**</font>

+Let's try to embed a more complicated task, [the original jsPsych v6.3 Simple Reaction Time Task](https://www.jspsych.org/6.3/tutorials/rt-task/), to qualtrics.
 You can first try the task by clicking [HERE](https://kywch.github.io/Simple-RT-Task/demo-simple-rt-task.html).

 ---

 ## The start: `demo-simple-rt-task.html`

-The experiment code, `demo-simple-rt-task.html` is included in [the examples folder in the jsPsych repository](https://github.com/jspsych/jsPsych/blob/master/examples/demo-simple-rt-task.html).
+The original experiment code, `demo-simple-rt-task.html` is [here](https://github.com/kywch/Simple-RT-Task/blob/master/demo-simple-rt-task.html).
 Let's make the code work in a separate folder like [the hello-world example](https://www.jspsych.org/tutorials/hello-world/#step-2-create-a-folder-to-store-your-experiment-files).

 To do so, you need to change the url of jsPsych scripts, stylesheet, and stimuli of the experiment code.
 In this tutorial, we will change those twice to make the rt-task (1) run on a new folder and (2) use the GitHub-hosted resources.